Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 [Part 2]({{ site.url }}/2016/04/29/reversing-huawei-router-2-scouting-firmware/)
 being used for SSL authentication.
 Now we might be able to supplant a router in the system and look for vulnerabilities in their servers, or we might use it to find other attack vectors.
-Most importantly, it closes the mistery of what was the private key doing in the filesystem.
+Most importantly, it closes the mistery of the private key we found while scouting the firmware.

 ## Looking for More Complex Vulnerabilities [Theory]